lee2sman/Purple-Player/README.md

 Ideas to extend
 ===============
-*  Cut off `say` when it hits a period (ie before .mp3 or .wav)
-*  Add more randomized voice overlays at the beginning in a manner similar to OG Ron C
 *  Use sox program instead so it can work on linux, PC, etc and also have tempo slowdown features